-- excess and obsolete inventory; - pension obligations;
+- excess and obsolete inventory;

+a

+- acquisitions and asset valuations, and

+- pension obligations; income taxes and

-- acquisitions and asset valuations, and - income taxes and other provisions.
+- income taxes and other provisions.

 Segment Information - Our Chief Executive Officer is the chief operating decision maker who reviews financial information on a consolidated basis for purposes of allocating resources and evaluating financial performance.
 Accordingly, we determined we operate in a single reporting segment.